dineshnagarit/mackinley/README.md

 #### In case of any discrepancy please call me at +919818490692 or mail at dineshnagarit@gmail.com , I could have make it more rich in features but due to time constraint wasnt able to do it. please let me know if there is any query or suggestions.

+// To Do
+1. Write unit test case for the left functionality.
+2. Convert all the code to es6 standard format.